omnivector-solutions/osd-documentation/testing/_sources/installation.rst.txt

    osd-slurmd           up   infinite      1   down juju-01ab62-3

-The nodes start in *down* state with a ``Reason = New node``, so when you add more nodes to the cluster, they will not execute the jobs from que queue.
+The nodes start in *down* state with a ``Reason = New node``, so when you add more nodes to the cluster, they will not execute the jobs from queue.
 This way it is possible to do some post installation before setting the nodes as *idle*.
 You can double check that your nodes are down because of this and not some other reason with ``sinfo -R``:

 .. code-block:: bash